MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 between 200 m and 400 m depth, with weak stratification below the thermocline.
 What sets the penetration depth of the subtropical gyre?
 Following a simple advective scaling argument (see Vallis (2017) :cite:`vallis:17` or Cushman-Roisin and Beckers (2011) :cite:`cushmanroisin:11`;
-this is obtained via thermal wind and the linearized barotropic vorticity equation), the depth of the thermocline :math:`h` should scale as:
+this scaling is obtained via thermal wind and the linearized barotropic vorticity equation), the depth of the thermocline :math:`h` should scale as:

 .. math:: h = \left( \frac{w_e f^2 L_x}{\beta \Delta b} \right) ^2 = \left( \frac{(\tau / L_y) f L_x}{\beta \rho'} \right) ^2